e0958902/tp/docs/UserGuide.md

 ## Search

-To search for a medication, you can type 'search', followed by the field you want to search for and the keyword `keyword`.
+To search for a medication in the library, you can type 'search', followed by the field you want to search for and the keyword
+`keyword`.
 You have to include at least one of the following flags: `-n`, `-i`, `-s`, `-a` to specify the field you want to search for.